Medical Author: Melissa Conrad Stoppler, MD

 - the deceased, who are beyond help

 - the injured who could be helped by immediate transportation

-- the injured with less severe injuries whose transport
+- the injured with less severe injuries whose transport can be delayed

 - those with minor injuries not requiring urgent care.

 Another system that has been used in mass casualty situations is an example of advanced triage implemented by nurses or other skilled personnel.
 This advanced triage system involves a color-coding scheme using red, yellow, green, white, and black tags: